leon-luna-ray/iot_dashboard/README.md

 # IoT Dashboard 🚧
-Go web server for running a home automation dashboard on a local network.
-(In development) Intended use case is an ARM based RapsberryPi.
+Go web server for running a home automation dashboard on a local network (in development).
+Intended use case is an ARM based RapsberryPi.

 ## Technologies